Actifio/MaxDBFileSystemBackup/readme.md

 Done processing commands
 ```
+### Event logging
+The script is written so when run manually, all output is echoed to the screen.
+When run by the Actifio Connector all output will be logged in the UDSAgent.log file that can be found in C:\Program Files\Actifio\logs\UDSAgent.log
+This means if you are debugging events, use this log file.

 ### Incremental backup versus full backup

 Because this method using changed file tracking, you may find the backup size is larger than expected because entire data files are copied.
 You can use the GUI to set a Connector Option to force changed block comparison during file copy.
 This is known as --low-splash and is set as shown in the screen capture below.
 Note that a low splash snapshot will take longer but consume less snapshot pool space.
 You need to decide which is more important.